 Humanity is separated from God, walking in darkness.
 Our Creator God sees our great need and, instead of abandoning us, He draws near, offering us the gift of His only Son.
 The Light enters the world in a most unexpected way.
 He becomes one of us.

 God, we know that we are not who You created us to be.
 We are separated from You with no hope of accessing You on our own.
 We stumble in the darkness, slaves to our sins and hurting one another.
 We praise You for being the King above all, the One who came down to us and gave us hope, destroying what holds us captive and making us holy.
-We ask that this land would learn who You are and what You did for us, because You came to set them free, as well.
+We ask that Tunisia would learn who You are and what You did for us, because You came to set them free, as well.

 The Qur’an denies the Divine Sonship of Christ and the concept of the Trinity.
 These concepts are common Muslim arguments against Christianity.
 However, when the Holy Spirit opens eyes, understanding can break through.